Euler Transformation of Polyhedral Complexes: Measures of Geometric Quality

 \subsection{Geometric quality in $d=2$}

 We consider the three classes of polygons generated in the Euler transformation $\hK$ corresponding to polygons, edges, and vertices in $K$ (\cref{ssec:euler2d}).
 Since a Class \ref{2dETcls1} polygon $\hf$ is a mitered offset of the corresponding polygon $f \in K$, the user can choose parameters that control how $\hf$ is scaled with respect to $f$.
 We consider two parameters ($\gl, \mu$) that control how edge lengths scale, and the offset parameter $b$, which is the perpendicular distance that each edge is pushed in when offsetting.
-We specify ranges for values of these parameters in terms of measures associated with $f$, i.e., input data, which guarantee there are no topological or combinatorial changes in the polygon when offsetting.
-We specify these ranges for \emph{each} polygon.
+We define $\gl,\mu$ such that $\gl |e| \leq |\he| \leq \mu |e|$ holds for each edge $e \subset f \in K$.
+We first choose $\gl$ and $\mu$ based on conditions given in \cref{eq:lammubtwn01,eq:edmamiratio}.
+We denote by $|e_{\min}|, |e_{\max}|$ the minimum and maximum edge lengths in $f$.
+These conditions ensure that a feasible value for $b$ can be chosen.
+Based on $\gl$ and $\mu$ chosen, \cref{eq:edofbound} specifies a range of feasible values for $b$.
+See \cref{fig:2dETcls1edgeconstr} for illustration of the angles used.
+Choosing a $b$ in this range guarantees there are no topological or combinatorial changes in the polygon when offsetting.
+We specify these ranges for \emph{each} polygon in terms of measures associated with $f$, i.e., input data.
 The user could choose a uniform set of values over the entire complex, but the individual ranges afford more flexible choices.

-Let $0 < \gl < \mu < 1$ be chosen such that $\gl |e| \leq |\he| \leq \mu |e|$ holds for each edge $e \in f \in K$.
 These parameters are specific to $f$, but we do not use $\gl_f,\mu_f$ and so on in order to keep notation simpler.
 We illustrate the constructions in \cref{fig:2dETcls1edgeconstr}.
 Intuitively, the user may want to choose $\gl$ not too large and $\mu$ not too small in order to get good quality measures (bounded aspect ratio, minimum edge length, or maximum interior angle).
 Let $b$ denote the offset distance for edge $e=\{u,v\}$, and let $r_u,r_v$ the corresponding distances for $u,v$.
 By properties of mitered offset, choosing an edge length ratio (in $(\gl,\mu)$) and $b$ determines $r_u$ and $r_v$.
 We denote by $p,q$ the projection lengths of $r_u, r_v$, respectively, on edge $e$.
+Note that $p = b / \tan(\theta_u/2)$ and $q = b / \tan(\theta_v/2)$.